VixEOUTOFMEMORY: Memory allocation failed. Out of memory.

 This happened because the ESXi server couldn’t serve the request due to lack of enough resources (NFC connection buffer).

 At the time there were N failed jobs with VixEOUTOFMEMORY error you had N+1 or more simultaneously running FULL backups.
 All of them were backing up VMs located on a single ESXi host.
 We use up to 10 MB buffer to transfer data.
-So there is a probability of facing with NFC buffer limitation on ESXi host.
+So there’s a probability of facing with NFC buffer limitation on ESXi host.
 Which, as you saw, happened to occur.
-It does not mean the probability is always 100% with parallel backup jobs.
+It doesn’t mean the probability is always 100% with parallel backup jobs.
 It very depends on a lot of factors.

 Steps to resolve

-Nothing in case if there are no other failed backups with VixEOUTOFMEMORY error on your CFA on consequent backups.
+Nothing if there are no other failed backups with VixEOUTOFMEMORY error on your CFA on consequent backups.

 You can also optimize the ESXi network (NBD) performance by increasing the NFC buffer size from 16 MB to 32 MB and reducing the cache flush interval as suggested in VMware KB article.